Back

-Please note: like most trading venues, we display the current mid-market rates in our price charts.
-When you trade, you get the current bid or ask price depending on whether you are buying or selling.
-There is always a slight difference between the mid-market and the current bid or ask prices.
-This is a natural result of how Exchange order books work.
+Like most trading venues, our price charts display current mid-market rates.
+When you trade, you receive the current bid or ask price, depending on whether you are buying or selling.
+The difference between the mid-market rate and the bid or ask price is the spread, which is a normal feature of how exchange order books work.

 What is the Flare Network (FLR)?